Zymbit-Docs/zymdocsy/content/getting-started/hsm4.md

 ----------

 ## 5. Install Software Packages and API

+The Zymbit install process uses curl which is not included with Tegra (Ubuntu 18.04) by default.
+Install curl: sudo apt install curl

 For a bare Raspbian system, first login to your Pi.

 Then download and install the necessary Zymbit services onto your Pi.